sebin0817/tp/docs/UserGuide.md

 ### Editing the data file

-HealthSync data are saved automatically as a JSON file `[JAR file location]/data/HealthSync.json`.
+HealthSync data are saved automatically as a JSON file `[JAR file location] /data/addressbook.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**